Tim-Zebra/10-OOP/README.md

 ## Development Process (See commits for more details):
 Created base files and outline <br />
-Pseudocoded based off acceptance criteria/README.md
+Pseudocoded based off acceptance criteria/README.md Tested classes using Jest
+Continued after passing all tests